 - A bit more butter for greasing the pan

 - 2 Bramley or 3 Granny Smith Apples (now, if you are an apple person, do 3 Bramleys or 4 Granny Smith Apples).
 Peel, core and cut them into thin slices.

-- 50g (or 2 tablespoons) brown sugar (again, dark or light, muscavado in the UK)
+- 50g (or 2 tablespoons) Brown Sugar (again, dark or light, muscovado in the UK)

 How to do it…

-- Preheat your oven to 180C or 350F and grease your pan well (I use a deep-dish, rectangular Le Creuset pan because the caramelumble can get caramel-sticky!).
+- Preheat your oven to 180C /350F and grease your pan well (I use a deep-dish, rectangular Le Creuset pan because the caramelumble can get caramel-sticky!).

 - Either crumble or sprinkle your topping on the fruit.